openafsfoundation/openafs-workshop.org/_pages/code-of-conduct.md

 Examples of unacceptable behavior by participants include:

 * Harassment of conference participants in any form, in person or online
-* Bullying, Insults, or put downs
+* Bullying, insults, or put downs
 * Deliberate intimidation, stalking, or following
 * Violent threats or language directed against another person
-* Sexual language and imagery in any conference venue, including talks
+* Sexual language and imagery in any conference venue, including talks and clothing.
 * Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 * Excessive swearing
 * Unwelcome sexual attention or advances